romanmurzac/EvaCar/README.md

 Data collection was performed with internal tool --> data_scrapper.\
 Data were retrieved on 10th December 2023 from Romanian Car selling platform.
 #### Stages
-1. Identify online resources that sell cars in Romania, e.g. Autovit, OLX, Lajumate, Bestauto, etc.
+1. Identify online resources that sell cars in Romania.
 2. Create a list with all available cars.
 3. Analyze source HTML structure, identify necessary HTML elements and HTML classes.
 4. Create schema with desired columns that will be retrieved from source.